meilisearch/documentation/learn/core_concepts/indexes.md

 [Learn more about document primary key](/learn/core_concepts/primary_key.md#primary-key-2)

-## Customizing index settings
+## Index settings

+Index settings can be thought of as a JSON object containing different options for customizing search behavior.

-Meilisearch allows you to customize your index settings.
+Meilisearch allows you to customize the following index settings:

+- Ranking rules
+- Synonyms
+- Filterable attributes
+- Sortable attributes
+- Stop words
+- Displayed and searchable attributes
+- Typo tolerance

 These settings are what differentiate between indexes even if they have the same documents.
 You can make these changes using the [settings route](/reference/api/settings.md) or the [dedicated settings child route](/reference/api/settings.md#all-settings).

 ### Ranking rules